The Corporate Immigration Review: Germany

 Moreover, consent with regard to employees that shall be employed by temp agencies shall only be given if the applicant resides in Germany for at least 15 months with a residence permit.
 In that case, the priority review is limited to a check of the working conditions being based on the specific job, and with regard to the salary and the working hours.

 Finally, the foreigners office may grant a residence permit for the purpose of employment to applicants from the Balkan states declared as safe countries of origin (e.g., Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro and Serbia) with regard to any kind of employment, if the applicant – before entering Germany – duly filed an application with the German immigration authorities abroad in the country of origin.
-However, that privilege is limited in time (from 2016 until 31 December 2020) and shall not apply to applicants that have received benefits under the Seekers' Benefits Act within the past 24 months.
+However, that privilege is limited in time (from 2016 until 31 December 2020) and shall not apply to applicants who have received benefits under the Seekers' Benefits Act within the past 24 months.
 The latter shall not apply to applicants who filed for asylum between 1 January 2015 and 24 October 2015 and were residing in Germany on 24 October 2015 with temporary suspension of deportation status and immediately left the country.
 The aforementioned stipulation is an incentive for those refugees that were in Germany at the time to leave and come back by following the proper process so that the authorities can check the application while the applicant stays abroad.
-Since 1 January 2021 a quota – no more than 25,000 consents to be granted per year – applies.
+Since 1 January 2021, a quota – no more than 25,000 consents to be granted per year – applies.

 Intra-corporate transfer category